What Are Holographic Head Up Displays?

 Of all the new technologies that emerge for use in automobiles, ones that improve safety usually find their way into widespread use.

 It’s also true that most new technologies begin life reserved for a select few high-end vehicles, before eventually disseminating their way down the automotive family tree and into the average hatchback or supermini.

 A piece of tech that attracted a lot of attention at the beginning of 2019 benefits from being both a safety improvement and quite a cool piece of kit – one that just about any car owner would like to have the option of using.

 UK firm Envisics has constructed a new type of Head Up Display (HUD), one that could have a significant impact on how we drive, and how the interiors of vehicles are designed.

-Indeed, one criticism of certain traffic calming measures is that it encourages, or even forces, drivers to pay too much attention to their instrument cluster in order to maintain specific speeds.
+Indeed, one criticism of certain traffic calming measures is that they encourage, or even forces, drivers to pay too much attention to their instrument cluster in order to maintain specific vehicle speeds.

 Envisics’ HUD is far beyond anything we’ve seen up till now.
 Current HUDs are just as small as those found in the fighter planes they’re derived from, small glass windows no bigger than the cluster they’re representing - in fact they’re typically smaller.